How to get your Felony or Misdemeanor Conviction Expunged in St. Louis County

 You went to the job interview and everything went well.
-They hired you on the spot and had you start filling out the paperwork.
+They hired you on the spot and you filled out the New Employee paperwork.
 Then after a week on the job your boss calls you into his office and says "we've got a problem with the paperwork."

 Remember that application you filled out before your interview?
 The one that asked all sorts of questions about you, including your job history and where you last worked.
 There was also a question about whether you ever plead guilty to or were convicted of a misdemeanor or felony.
 Even though you were previously arrested and charged with a Felony you didn't get a conviction, just an SIS.
 The case was even removed from Casenet.
 So, you answered "No".

 Part of the onboarding process for your new job included your employer running a Criminal History Background Check.
 These background checks come in all different flavors, but for the most part, they all include any arrests or charges a person may have on their record, including whether you have ever entered a plea of guilty or were convicted.